harrisonsrp/IMDB-web-scraping-using-Python/README.md

 # This codes has been written by Shravan Kuchkula and I upgraded it for a better performance
-If you had any issue just tell me : homayoun.srp@gmail.com
+If you had any issues just tell me : homayoun.srp@gmail.com